Hey, I have another photo for you from last weekend…

-	Hold the ball with one hand and press it on the wall.
+Hold the ball with one hand and press it against the wall.
 Lean onto it a little bit to wake up the muscles around the shoulder blade.

-You don’t necessarily need a medicine ball, you can use something to push that will put a little weight and help activate the muscles in the inside and lower part of the shoulder blade.
-Do not excessively protract and round the shoulder forward, stay in a nice and good posture when leaning onto the ball.
+You don’t necessarily need a medicine ball.
+You can use something to push that has a little weight, helping to activate the muscles in the inside and lower part of the shoulder blade.
+Do not excessively protract and round the shoulder forward.
+Stay in good posture when leaning onto the ball.

 Ball on the Wall

-Perform 1 set of 5 reps with 3-5 seconds hold at the end position.
-In terms of the intensity, we want to make the muscles work in the shoulder blade area.
+Perform 1 set of 5 reps with a 3-5 second hold at the end position.
+In terms of the intensity, we sure we are engaging the muscles in the shoulder blade area.
 Remember not to change the position of the shoulder when leaning on the ball.

 #3 – Wall Push Ups

-Put both hands flat on the wall just a shoulder height and do the push up movement.
-Your body must be in an angle that works for you.
+Place both hands flat against the wall at shoulder height, and do the push up movement.
+Your body must be at an angle that works for you.

-With that pushing through the hands and doing the push up movement, we’re working on those shoulder blade muscles.
+Pushing through the hands and doing the push up movement works on the shoulder blade muscles.
 If the elbow is flaring out too far, it puts more stress on the rotator cuff.
-So if you feel pinching pain in the shoulder when you do the push ups, take a look at your elbow if they are too high.
-Put them down aligning at 45 degrees with your body or you can bring them closer to your body.
+So if you feel pinching pain in the shoulder when you do push ups, make your elbows aren’t too high.
+Put them down, aligning at 45 degrees with your body, or bring them closer to your body.

-Perform 1 set of 5 reps with 1-2 seconds holds in smooth controlled movement with a good stop at the top position.
+Perform 1 set of 5 reps with a 1-2 second hold, in a smooth controlled movement, with a good stop at the top position.
 In terms of intensity, we want those muscles around the shoulder blade to work.

 Give these three exercises a go if you notice that your shoulder blade is winging when you do push ups.
 They will definitely help you out.

-If you want to learn how to permanently end your shoulder discomfort , then check out the Fix My Shoulder Pain program here:
+If you want to learn how to permanently end your shoulder discomfort , then click here to check out the Fix My Shoulder Pain program.